 Listen to this post

-In Florida the law is clear: you can’t contest a will until after the testator dies.
-F.S.
-732.518.
+Florida law couldn’t be clearer, F.S.
+732.518 tells us in no uncertain terms that you can’t contest a will until after the testator dies.
 But that doesn’t necessarily mean you can’t preempt a will contest before the testator dies.

 For example, suppose you’re working with an older client with diminishing capacity whose will is sure to be contested.
-What if you initiated a voluntary guardianship proceeding and obtained a final judgment specifically approving the ward’s will and specifically finding that the ward’s will is NOT the product of undue influence, fraud, etc?
-Unlike in a will contest, you’d have the actual testator in front of the judge testifying as to the validity of his will.
-This judgment should collaterally estopp re-litigation of these same issues in a will contest after the testator/ward dies if all interested persons in this estate were given notice of the guardianship proceeding and an opportunity to be heard.
+What if you initiated a voluntary guardianship proceeding pursuant to F.S.
+744.341 and obtained a final judgment, after a hearing in which anyone who might contest the estate plan was given notice and an opportunity to be heard, specifically approving the ward’s estate plan (be it a will or trust or some other non-probate transfer) and specifically finding that it is NOT the product of undue influence, fraud, etc?
+Unlike in a traditional post-death will contest, you’d have the actual testator in front of the judge testifying as to the validity of his testamentary documents.
+This judgment should collaterally estopp re-litigation of these same issues in a post-death inheritance case involving any of the same parties that were parties to the original guardianship proceeding.
 Presto!
-Will contest has been preempted.
+Inheritance litigation’s been preempted.

 The lesson here is that court approval of an individual’s estate plan when that individual is under a conservatorship will protect the plan against any posthumous contest to it (assuming, of course, that interested parties receive notice of the conservator’s petition to approve the plan).